nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. A `CommandResult` instance is then returned, with feedback of the `RecurringExpenseManager` object being successfully added.

+:information_source: **Note**:
+- At step 2, if any input is detected as missing or invalid, an error will be shown and the sequence of action is terminated.
+- At the completion of step 3, due to the behavior of `RecurringExpenseManager`, expenses will be retroactively added if the start date up till current date (or end date if end date is earlier) sufficiently spans the timeframe frequency.

 A sequence diagram is provided as follows, which matches the list of steps mentioned above: